 autism

-Although there are historical records going back centuries that show autistic behavior, many early cases were misdiagnosed as schizophrenia, childhood schizophrenia, or schizoid personality disorder.
+Autistic behavior has been recorded for centuries and is sometimes misdiagnosed as schizophrenia or schizoid personality disorder.
 Leo Kanner, an Austrian American psychiatrist, was the first to use “autism” to describe the autistic neurotype in 1943.
-In Germany the following year, Hans Asperger coined the similar term “autistic psychopathy.”
+In Germany the following year, Hans Asperger coined the term “autistic psychopathy.”

-Many people in the autism community prefer identity-first language; follow an individual’s preference whenever possible.
-Person-first language is often used to distinguish the person from their condition, but many autistic people say that autism is a core part of their identity, similar to gender or ethnicity.
+Centering the diverse experiences and perspectives of autistic people—even when reporting on caregivers, research, or programs—will help ensure those most affected are accurately represented in coverage.
+While person-first language (e.g., “individual with ASD”) distinguishes a person from their condition and is sometimes used by families, self-advocates often see autism as core to their identities, like gender or race, and prefer identity-first language (e.g., autistic person).
+Follow an individual’s preference whenever possible.
 Some autistic individuals may call themselves “autists” or “autistics,” but using this term to describe someone who doesn’t self-identify that way can be read as making a choice for them.
 Non-autistic people in this context are called “allistic.”
 As with any identifier, only include where relevant and necessary, and identify people equally.

 Additional resources